-What does attract insurance app users?
+What attracts insurance app users?

 At this point, very few insurance companies have their own mobile app, and uptake by customers is low.
-Insurance is something that people don’t tend to think about unless they’re looking for a new provider or there’s a problem.
+Insurance is something that people don’t tend to think about unless they’re looking for a new provider or in case there’s a problem.
 Traditional insurance apps only have a 5% uptake rate.

-The perfect mobile insurance app features
+The perfect insurance mobile app features

-What features can add value for users?
+Which features can add value for users?

-Automation and digitization of document processing
+Automation and digitalization of document processing

 Automation also makes it easy to produce and audit trail, with times, dates, and even locations built into every procedure.